wcj365/python-stats-dataviz/prep_notes/session_16.md

 # Prep Notes for Session 16
+## No Class next week - Happy Holiday
 ## Homewrok assignment 9
-- Great effort on mini projects, many of you have done substantial work, some go above and beyond.
+- Great effort on mini projects, many of you have done substantial work, some went above and beyond.
-## No Class next week
 ## Homework assignment 10
+## Warm-up exercise
+- Data transformation/cleansing/wrangling/munging
-## Today's topic
+## New topics
 - Point and interval estimate
 - Hypothesis testing